CodosaurusLLC/CodosaurusLLC.github.io/speaking/talks.md

 you can surely find at your local grocery store.&nbsp;
 Basically, Mead 101.

-- **_Drink Like a Geeky Viking: the Nitty-Gritty of Brewing [MEAD](https://en.wikipedia.org/wiki/Mead){:rel="nofollow" target="_new"}!_**{:class="big"}&nbsp;
-This talk is about the geeky details that my main mead talk (above) omits, such as more on equipment (though still homebrew level, not commercial), calculations, how to fix problematic batches, what to do with the leftover sludge, and many more topics of technical interest.&nbsp;
-Basically, Mead 201.

 &nbsp;

 Other talks I am currently pitching include: